jboss-xpaas/docker-containers/xpaas-jboss-appserver-docker/README.md

 You can modify the way it's started by overriding this script inside the docker container:

     conf/scripts/jboss-appserver/start-jboss.sh

+Notes:
+* If you are running server in a managed domain, you start/stop/restart the server instances from the domain controller hosts, either using management HTTP interface or native management interface

 Acessing JBoss Application Server HTTP interface
 ------------------------------------------------